Martin-Ian/THESANDBOX/Visual_Studio_Tutorial.md

 1. The First thing you want to do is open up _Visual Studio 2017._

-	If you don't own Visual Studio, go [HERE](https://humboldt.onthehub.com/WebStore/Welcome.aspx "HSU's free Software") to download it.
+	If you don't own _Visual Studio_, go **[HERE](https://humboldt.onthehub.com/WebStore/Welcome.aspx "HSU's free Software")** to download it.

-2. Now that you have Visual Studio open, it is time to create a new project!
+2. Now that you have _Visual Studio_ open, it is time to create a new project!
 	1. In the _upper left_, click on **'File'**
 	2. Select **'New'** then in the menu select **'Project'**
 	3. A new window should appear. for our purposes we want a C++ file.